-For 2010, our Chief Executive Officer's only performance objective was related to our core operating income.
+For 2011, our Chief Executive Officer's only performance objective was related to our core operating income.
 This performance measure was determined to be appropriate given his responsibility with respect to the collective operating performance of all of CenterPoint Energy's businesses as a whole.
 Performance objectives for each of the other named executive officers were based on a matrix of performance objectives for the Company as a whole and for the various business units.
-Business unit performance objectives include (i) achieving specified levels of core operating income for the business unit, (ii) achieving specified levels of modified cash flow for the business unit, (iii) controlling expenditures and (iv) non-financial operational performance objectives such as reliability indices, safety-related incident rates, customer satisfaction ratings, progress or completion of projects and other objectives relating to the services provided by CenterPoint Energy.
+Business unit performance objectives include (i) achieving specified levels of core operating income or gross margin, as applicable, for the business unit, (ii) achieving specified levels of modified cash flow for the business unit, (iii) controlling expenditures, and (iv) non-financial operational performance objectives such as reliability indices, safety-related incident rates, and other objectives relating to the services provided by CenterPoint Energy.

-Additional detail regarding specific performance objectives for our named executive officers for 2010 and the specified threshold, target, maximum and exceptional achievement levels, and an example of the funding and distribution calculation are provided following the Grants of Plan-Based Awards for Fiscal 2010 table under "Non-Equity Incentive Plan Awards" beginning on page 39.
+Additional detail regarding specific performance objectives for our named executive officers for 2011 and the specified threshold, target, maximum and exceptional achievement levels, and an example of the funding and distribution calculation are provided following the Grants of Plan-Based Awards for Fiscal 2011 table under "Executive Compensation Tables - Non-Equity Incentive Plan Awards" beginning on page 42.

-The scaling of target levels necessary to achieve threshold, target, maximum and exceptional performance is based on an assessment of expected business performance during the measurement period.
+The scaling of the levels necessary to achieve threshold, target, maximum and exceptional performance is based on an assessment of expected business performance during the measurement period.
 Over a period of years, if we achieve expected business performance, the short term incentive program should pay out at target levels.
 In order for a program to be motivational, there should be a high likelihood of achieving at least threshold performance in a given year.
 Also in a given year, we believe there should be a reasonable likelihood of achieving target performance.
-In order to create additional incentive for exceptional performance, funding for short term incentive goals related to core operating income can reach 200% of target, but it is not expected that this level of funding would be triggered in most years.
+In order to create additional incentive for exceptional performance, funding for short term incentive goals related to operating income and gross margin can reach 200% of target, but it is not expected that this level of funding would be triggered in most years.